AdamCraven/Capture/README.md

 ### Capture.attach(selector, view)

 Capture an element and view.
+Returns an instance of the view.

 	var view = Capture.attach('#element', view)

-### Capture.view(viewObject)
+### Capture.view(view)
-Instantiates the object as a capture view.
+Wraps the object as a capture view.
+When captured will automatically create a new instance.

 ## View methods